Atrial Fibrillation Symptoms at Night

 What are the symptoms of atrial fibrillation?

 Some individuals with atrial fibrillation do not have any symptoms.
+Meanwhile, some experience atrial fibrillation symptoms at night.
 The presentation of symptoms usually depends on how fast the ventricles are beating.
 The faster the ventricles beat, the more pronounced the symptoms of atrial fibrillation are.
 These symptoms can include:

 What is the cause of atrial fibrillation?